-Students who will be abroad during the course registration process, should take part in the online course selection process just as if they were on campus.
-Students will need to meet with their advisors virtually.
-Students are responsible for monitoring their Furman email and the Enrollment Services' website for the most accurate and up-to-date information about course offerings, timelines, and deadlines.
+Students who will be abroad during the initial course registration process, should take part in this online course selection process just as if they were on campus.
+Students are responsible for monitoring their Furman email and the Registrar's website for the most accurate and up-to-date information about course offerings, timelines, and deadlines.
 Students should consult with their academic advisor prior to departure or via e-mail to complete the selection process.

-If internet access may be unreliable or inaccessible during the three week registration period, students should complete the Registration Request Worksheet (PDF) available from the Enrollment Services's website, and submit their requests by mail or email before the registration period begins.
+If internet access may be unreliable or inaccessible during the three week registration period, students should complete the Initial Course Election Worksheet (PDF) available from the Registrar's website, and submit their requests by mail or email before the ICE period begins.
+Students who are abroad and do not participate in the course registration process during the standard selection period will not receive any preferential registration after the registration period and may be limited in what courses are still available.